Planning a landscape garden requires careful consideration of several factors to ensure that the end result meets your needs and expectations.

 - Informal style

-- Formal gardens is a perfect symmetry in the design.
+- Formal gardens are a perfect symmetry in the design.

 The main features of formal garden are